What is exposure compensation: free cheat sheet for photographers

-Put simply, exposure compensation is a fancy way of saying that your camera can make a picture lighter or darker than the recommended exposure.
+Put simply, exposure compensation is a feature on almost all cameras that allows your to make a picture lighter or darker than the recommended exposure.
 There are numerous instances in which you might want to use this handy function – and we explain all this below in our infographic.

 You’ll find the exposure compensation button on your camera, marked with a “+/-” icon.
-Pressing this gives you incredible leverage as a photographer to fine tune your exposure to take pictures in low-light or high-contrast scenes where you might not have been able to get a quality picture before (for more on shooting in high-contrast see Auto-exposure bracketing: how to conquer high contrast).
+Your exposure compensation option gives you incredible leverage as a photographer to fine tune your exposure to take pictures in low-light or high-contrast scenes where you might not have been able to get a quality picture before (for more on shooting in high-contrast see Auto-exposure bracketing: how to conquer high contrast).

 A plus (+) setting makes your image brighter (for instance, making snow appear whiter), while a minus (-) setting makes an image darker (such as shooting your child in a school play, spot-lit against a dark background).